 - Cultivate willingness, patience, compassion and forgiveness.

-ChangeWork Strategies is a new approach that helps you work with unwanted emotions without letting them rule your life.
+My approach helps you work with unwanted emotions without letting them rule your life.
 By slowing down your ordinary process and looking closely at the places you feel stuck, you can begin to unravel the fear and pain behind angry emotions and behavior and move on with the creative business of living your life.